 Yes, you're very welcome to join us.
 Please let us know when you book that you'll be bringing an e-bike and tell us if it needs special charging arrangements.
 (For instance, does the bike need to be parked near a mains power socket, or can the battery be removed and charged elsewhere?)

 We've had quite a few families on Bicycle Beanos through the years.
 Our own daughter has been coming on Beanos since she was a toddler!
 Although Beanos aren't designed as family holidays, we've found that many children enjoy them as much as the grown-ups.

 Under 18-year-olds must be accompanied by an adult and have good road sense.
 If you want to bring children, please contact us first to discuss possibilities and any safety issues.

 The following discounts apply for children who share their parents' bedroom and are attached to an adult's bike: 60% discount for 3 to 5-year-olds, 20% discount for 6 to 12-year-olds, babies free.
 Children aged 13 upwards are charged the full rate.

 I love the sound of your tour but the dates are wrong for me - can you arrange a bespoke tour?

 We'll be happy to arrange a one-off tour for individuals or groups.
-Please contact us to discuss.
+See our bespoke tours page for more information.